 King has tricked us.
 He’s persuaded us that this tyger is a personification of a boy’s fear, but the big reveal: The tiger is real!

 We don’t find out what happens after the death but the boy arrived to us in statu nascendi, which influences how much we expect to know after the battle and anagnorisis part of the story.
 (We expect much less about what happens at/after the end when we don’t care about a character as an individuated entity.)

 You could read this story another way.
 Maybe the boy sees himself as harbouring a tiger within — his own inherent violent streak — and it is the boy himself who kills his teacher in the toilet, We Need To Talk About Kevin style.
 Grim.

-We might also read the killing of the teacher as a masculine overcoming of fear of mothers and their bodily interference, in his journey to becoming a socially accepted man.
+I prefer the reading where the killing of the teacher is a masculine overcoming of fear-of-mothers and their bodily interference, in the journey to becoming a socially accepted man.
 This is a particularly misogynistic reading because he only overcomes his fear by literally killing off the woman, but honestly, this text presents its misogyny on a platter.

-The 1960s was the Wild West of schooling, when larger more anonymising schools existed but before anti-bullying initiatives, and before the Zero Tolerance policies against violence and harassment.
+The 1960s was the Wild West of schooling, when larger, more anonymising schools existed but before anti-bullying initiatives were in place, long before the Zero Tolerance policies against violence and harassment.
 This was the era of “Sort it out between yourselves”, of corporal punishment dished out lightly.
 Even though schools aren’t like that anymore, today’s school toilet blocks are barely less scary.
 Take the TikTok bathroom trend of 2021, which made it to my own teenager’s high school.

 My own (Australian) teenager’s high school recently sent an email to parents asking for information about vandalism which took place in the boys’ toilets.
 Someone removed the cubicle doors, causing several thousand dollars worth of damage.